addexdi/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

-## What happens when we type https://www.google.com on a web browser.
+This is a blog post published on medium about what happens when you type https://www.google.com on your browser and press enter.
+Written by Faith Ikhidero